 30 credit Masters level module

-This 30 credit Collaborative Music for Young People's Relational Health module will be focussed on developing the use of music and other arts in your practice to support the relational health of children and young people affected by adverse life events and trauma.
+This 30 credit level 7 Collaborative Music for Young People's Relational Health online module will be focused on developing the use of music and other arts in your practice to support the relational health of children and young people affected by adverse life events and trauma.

 Undergraduate degree or equivalent.
 You must be in relevant professional employment.